aces/Loris/modules/instrument_manager/README.md

 * `instrument_manager_read`
 * `instrument_manager_write`

-The write permission additionally allows a user to upload new LORIS instrument.
+The write permission allows a user to upload new LORIS instrument.

 ## Configurations